javaito/HolandaCatalinaFw/very-good-things.md

  - GROUP
  - ORDER
  - LIMIT

+The resolution of each command run over the framework instance and don't have any relationship with a data base engine.

 ## Bson Parcelable
 Any object that implements the interface 'org.hcjf.utils.bson.BsonParcelable' has the ability to serialize its internal model in [bson](http://bsonspec.org/) format, for this by introspection in each of the methods of type 'get' of the class of the object, the values corresponding to the object are obtained.